sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 The firmware update process is now complete, and you can proceed to the next section to verify the installation.

 {: .note }
-The firmware update process is straightforward and will not affect the TOS images stored on the SidecarTridge TOS emulator.
-However, it is recommended to back up the TOS images before updating the firmware to avoid any data loss.
+Upgrading the firmware from version 1 to version 2 will erase all the TOS images stored on the SidecarTridge TOS emulator.
+Ensure you have backed up all the TOS images before proceeding with the firmware update.

+### Upgrading the firmware versions in the same major version

+The firmware update process for the same major version is similar to the process described above.
+However, the update process will not erase the TOS images stored on the SidecarTridge TOS emulator.

+If you want to update the firmware to a newer version within the same major version, choose the firmware file with the corresponding version number and the suffix `upgrade`.
+For example, if you are updating from version 2.0 to version 2.1, choose the firmware file named `sidecartridge-tos-v2.0.4-upgrade.uf2`.

 [Previous: Before You Buy](/sidecartridge-tos/before-buy/){: .btn .mr-4 }
 [Main](/sidecartridge-tos/){: .btn .mr-4 }